stackpress/inquire/docs/Engine.md

 | `connection` | `Connection<R>` | The database connection used by the engine |
 | `dialect` | `Dialect` | Returns the SQL dialect associated with the connection |

-## Methods
+## 3. Query Builder Methods

-The following methods are available when instantiating an Engine.
+The following methods provide fluent query building capabilities for common database operations.

-### Creating Tables
+### 3.1.
+Creating Tables

 The following example shows how to create a new table using the create query builder.